-C. Brain Injury: Traumatic Brain Injury (TBI) and Stroke [RRD1/RRDB]
+C. Brain Injury: Traumatic Brain Health & Injury [RRD1/RRDB]

 Research that focuses on therapies, diagnostics, prognostics, and models that are relevant to the Veteran with TBI are of the highest priority.
 The needs of these Veterans concentrate the purview of this panel on neuro-rehabilitation and the chronic effects TBI.
 Preclinical and clinical studies involving acute aspects of the injury and/or acute treatment development are not appropriate for this panel.
 Some examples of TBI research areas important to the RR&D Service include: